Arab culture: Women

 Adherence to traditional dress varies across Arab societies.
 Saudi Arabia is more traditional, while Egypt is less so.
 Traditional Arab dress features the full length body cover (abaya, jilbāb, or chador) and veil (hijab).
 Women are only required to wear abayas in Saudi Arabia, although that restriction has been eased since 2015.
 The veil is not as prevalent in most countries outside the Arabian peninsula.

-History

 The historical evolution, changes, and Arabic names of modes of dress over 1400 years in the Middle East, North Africa, and medieval Islamic Spain is described in the book Arab Dress: A Short History: From the Dawn of Islam to Modern Times.